cewing/codefellows_f2_python/source/session02.rst

 .. nextslide:: Re-import

-The code in a module is NOT re-run when imported again -- it must be explicitly reloaded to be re-run
+The code in a module is NOT re-run when imported again

+It must be explicitly reloaded to be re-run

 .. code-block:: python